Ulcerative Colitis Diet: Advice from a Dietitian

 If you have ulcerative colitis, knowing what to eat can be tricky.
 It’s important to customize your food choices based on your current tolerance and health goals.
 This post will help you understand the current scientific thinking on ulcerative colitis and diet and how to move forward with the approach that is right for you.

-We have been working with clients with Crohn’s disease and ulcerative colitis in our practice for over seven years; it’s an area I am passionate about because of the massive toll these diseases take on people’s quality of life.
+As a registered dietitian working with clients with Crohn’s disease and ulcerative colitis for over ten years, it’s an area I am passionate about because of the massive toll these diseases take on people’s quality of life.
 I also believe that nutrition and foods rich in fibre can play a much larger role in the management of the diseases than is often discussed in the doctor’s office.

 As a dietitian, I believe that the goal of nutrition is more than just ensuring you get all the vitamin D you need.
 I believe – and have seen firsthand in my practice – that creating a strong individualized approach to nutrition can help people find healing and learn how to thrive, no matter their diagnosis.
 Which is why it is frustrating that much of the scientific literature on ulcerative colitis is focused on either associating the risk of disease with certain foods, or acute strategies for securing remission in a flare.